Eminem: Mental Health Underlies His Musical “Recovery” and “Relapse”

 We sense this and we are turned off.

 But there's a mentally healthy Eminem.
 This Eminem is alive and kicking, occasionally winning a round or two in his eternal and internal boxing match.
 This Eminem, I would argue, is what keeps him separated from so many other successful but fleeting artists of our time.
 This healthy Eminem has buffered him from the paralyzing dysfunction of his problematic predispositions and upbringing, constantly fed a loyal following, and kept him attached to the limelight.

-I would link his success to his sporadically prominent mental health.
-He may express homophobic ideas but he has also done things like "the hug heard around the world," when he embraced Elton John at the 2001 Grammy Awards.
+I might link his success to his sporadically prominent mental health.
+He has expressed homophobic ideas but he has also done things like "the hug heard around the world," when he embraced Elton John at the 2001 Grammy Awards.
 He has exhibited a concern for a better world, as with his anti-war track "Mosh."
-And, many of his songs demonstrate healthy values in-line with being a good father and loyal friend.
-Indeed, "Recovery" represents a recovery of mental health in which a generally active, thoughtful and confident stance permeates most of his songs.
+And many of his songs demonstrate healthy values in line with being a good father and loyal friend.
+Indeed, "Recovery" may represent a recovery of mental health in which a generally active, thoughtful and confident stance permeates most of his songs.

 In my opinion, Eminem harbors a mesmerizing internal life in which extreme gifts of mental health constantly spar with equally profound elements of mental illness.
-Within his songs we subconsciously watch and wait.
+Within his songs, we subconsciously watch and wait.
 We root for his healthy side to win out against a formidable foe.
 The dizzying back and forth has maintained his popularity and albums like "Recovery" represent the most recent round of psychological fighting, in this case, a mean right hook that has dropped the psychological villain to his knees.